 Jewish tombs in Iran

 Indeed, Iran is a tomb pilgrimage destination for Jews around the world who believe that a number of ‘their’ Prophets and saints were buried over there.
-The Prophet (ﷺ) warned about Iran of the end of times:
+The Prophet (ﷺ) made a chilling prophecy regarding the Shia heartland of modern-day Iran (which happens to be the heartland of the largest Jewish community in the Middle East):

 The shrine of Habakkuk in Toyserkan